CS Master's Program Handbook

 For requirements, please see the Master's program requirements page.

-When you enter our Master’s program an advisor will be assigned to you, based on your interests as expressed in your application.
-This person will discuss your initial course selection with you and be available to sign necessary forms.
+When you enter our CS Master’s program a Program Advisor will be assigned to you, based on your interests as expressed in your application and an incoming-student survey.
+Your advisor is a faculty member of our CS department who will be a valuable resource during your graduate studies.
+This faculty will discuss your initial course selection with you and will approve your academic study plan (i.e., your Master's Contract) leading to your degree.
 You may stay with this advisor for your entire time at Brown, but you’re free to choose someone else to be your advisor (if they agree).
-In particular, you’re not committed to work with your initial advisor if you choose to do a research project – you’re free to select any CS faculty member as your research advisor.
+In particular, if you choose to do a research project for your Advanced Component of your study plan, you’re not committed to work with your initial Program Advisor; instead, you’re free to select any CS faculty member as your Research Advisor for this project.

 Master's Contract